CryptoManufaktur-io/solana-rpc/README.md

 Become user `sol`: `sudo su - sol`

-Download and install Solana, replacing the version with the current one:
+Download and install Solana Agave, replacing the version with the current one:

-`export VERSION=v1.18.18`
+`export VERSION=v2.0.15`
 `sh -c "$(curl -sSfL https://release.anza.xyz/${VERSION}/install)"`

 Paste this to the end of `nano .profile` and then `source .profile`.